HurlesGroupSanger/DeNovoWEST/input/README.md

 The above table, but generated after removing the top 10 most mutated genes (*DDX3X*, *ARID1B*, *ANKRD11*, *KMT2A*, *MECP2*, *DYRK1A*, *SCN2A*, *STXBP1*, *MED13L*, *CREBBP*).

+`weights_ppv_missense_2020_01_17.tab`

+The above table, but only containing weights for missense variants.
+This is used for the generation of missense-specific enrichments.

 ## Results of downsampling analysis

 `downsampling_numbers.tab`